google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Issue #355 setup targeting for Flash 10.0 and 10.1 to provide support for Flash 10.0 without Stagevideo requirements.
 - fixed #364, NetConnection unnecessary closed/reconnected when the netConnection does not change from clip to clip
 - xss fix for flashembed #357
+- Issue #384 added links support in context menus with configuration { url: "domain.com", target: "_blank"} which will work in embedded players.
+- #378, javascript method loadPluginWithConfig is unavailable and non existant.
+Documentation updated required to remove this and updates for loadPlugin like so this.loadPlugin("content","../flowplayer.content.swf", { html: "test", top: 30  }); or this.loadPlugin("content","../flowplayer.content.swf", { html: "test"  }, function() {
+                        this.css({ top: 30 });
+                    });

 3.2.7
 -----